 |3F UL Gear Lanshan Pro 2P||40.74 oz||Check Price Today|

 How to Choose Your Backpacking Tent

 While choosing a tent may seem pretty easy there are some things you will want to think about before making your purchase to ensure you make the right purchase for your trip needs.

-Capacity comes down to the amount of people who will need to be inside the tent together, for example, if you are hiking as a family you may want a bigger tent that all would share.
+Capacity comes down to the number of people who will need to be inside the tent together, for example, if you are hiking as a family you may want a bigger tent that all would share.

 The most common capacity for a backpacker and hiker would be a 2 person tent which allows greater space inside for you and your gear without being tight.

 When it comes to backpacking tents you want to think about adding an extra person for your gear, hence a 3 person tent for 2 people to share allows space for gear storage inside.

 The season of the trip comes in when looking at tents as a 3 season tent will typically allow for more airflow through an internal mesh and rest higher up from the ground.